Multi Carrier Management: Analysis and Recommendations

 Multi-carrier management solutions can shop around for the best carrier rate for you.
 Instead of manually checking prices, the system can match the parcel weight, dimension and destination with the best carrier.

 Multi-carrier management software speeds up the shipping process and also enables better visibility for consumers to track their parcels.
-This self-management reduces the onus on the distributor, limiting calls to the warehouse operation from customers wanting to know where their parcel is.
+Self-management reduces the workload of the distributor.
+They no longer need to receive calls from customers inquiring about the location of their parcel.

 We’ve identified the three core features that we feel our typical clients will need.